-Owners of Mobile Homes: Owners of a site built home, manufactured home or mobile homes may also be eligible for assistance regardless of whether they own the land on which the damaged home was located, to be determined by criteria developed in order to ensure ownership and immobilization of the structure.
+Owners of Homes Located on Leased Land: Owners of a site built home, manufactured home or mobile homes may also be eligible for assistance regardless of whether they own the land on which the damaged home was located, to be determined by criteria developed in order to ensure ownership and immobilization of the structure.

 Appeals: Any homeowner has the right to appeal decisions made by the Road Home program including eligibility decisions and calculation amounts used to determine funding assistance awards.
-To appeal, call 1-800-Road2LA (1-800-762-3252).
+To appeal a Road Home award, call 1-888-Road2LA (1-888-762-3252) for instructions or check the web site at Road2la.org.
+TTY callers use 711 relay or 1-800-846-5277.